stefandesu/vite-test-library/README.md

 - Push `main` with tags
 - Switch back to `dev`

-After running this, GitHub Actions will automatically publish the new version to npm.
+After running this, GitHub Actions will **automatically publish the new version to npm**.
 It will also create a new GitHub Release draft.
-Please edit and publish the release manually.
+Please **edit and publish the release draft manually**.

 ## License
 MIT Copyright (c) 2021 Stefan です